ikigai-aa/Face-Mask-Detector-using-MobileNetV2/README.md

 ```
 ### Important Python Scripts:

-I. Data Augmentation and Preprocessing.ipynb: In this notebook Accepts our dataset is taken as input and fine-tuning is donw with MobileNetV2 DNN architecture upon it to create our mask-detector-model.model.
+1. Data Augmentation and Preprocessing.ipynb: In this notebook Accepts our dataset is taken as input and fine-tuning is donw with MobileNetV2 DNN architecture upon it to create our mask-detector-model.model.
 A training history evaluation.png containing accuracy/loss curves is also produced for better visualization of Model Evaluation through a plot.Some important processes which we performed here:

-1. Data augmentation
+a.
+Data augmentation
-2. Loading the MobilNetV2 classifier (we will fine-tune this model with pre-trained ImageNet weights)
+b.
+Loading the MobilNetV2 classifier (we will fine-tune this model with pre-trained ImageNet weights)
-3. Building a new fully-connected (FC) head
+c.
+Building a new fully-connected (FC) head
-4. Pre-processing
+d.
+Pre-processing
-5. Loading image data
+e.
+Loading image data

 Libraries Significance: